gmdjunaid/quiz_app/README.md

-Sure, I'll add the new file `start_screen.dart` into the README:

 # Quiz Application

 This is a Quiz Application built using Flutter and Dart.
 The application provides a simple and interactive platform for users to take a quiz on basic Flutter information and receive feedback on their performance.